lukemn/cemee/index.md

 title: CeMEE: the C. elegans multiparent experimental evolution panel
 description: Resource page
 ---

-blah
+...

-# Resources for the C. elegans multiparent experimental evolution panel
+### Resources for the C. elegans multiparent experimental evolution panel

 A [genome browser](https://lukemn.github.io/cemee_jbrowse) is available for querying genetic variants in the panel, haplotype reconstructions, as well as various SNP and haplotype-based statistics.
 Association statistics will eventually be added.